Skip to main content

 Bicycle Helmet Laws in All 50 States

-Bicycle helmet laws have recently been cropping up across America at both the state and local levels.
-There is no comprehensive federal legislation covering bicycle helmets at this time.
-Approximately half of the states have some sort of law on the books that requires a child to wear a helmet, and there are also several cities and municipalities that have adopted similar measures.
-It is important to know the details about the particular municipality in order to know what laws are in place for bicyclists.
+Approximately half of the states have laws requiring a child to wear a helmet on the books.
+Several cities and municipalities have adopted similar measures.
+It is essential to know the details about the particular state, county, city, or municipality to know what laws are in place for bicyclists.

 Statistics on Bicycle Injury